Transactive Energy System Deployment over Insecure Communication Links: Introduction

 Transactive control is now emerging from the electric power system as a new type of control that incorporates economic concepts and principles into the decision making and controller design of individual entities of a system.
-Various transactive energy systems (TESs) have been proposed to use the market clearing prices for the coordination and control of distributed energy resource (see, for example, \cite{AKB-AA-TS:2014,EN-TA-DC:2015,NL-LC-MAD:2015,JK-JH-AMA:2016,SM-GV-ACC:2016,JDH-TA-MB-DAT-IM:2016,SM-QZ-YZ-SG-TB:2016,YX-NL-SHL:2016,MY-SHH:2016,HH-CDC-KK-RGP:2017,KD-HN-JS-NK:2018,KD-HN:2019}).
-However, the market-based interactions between energy suppliers and customers inevitably raise significant concerns of both privacy and security.
-There are two different ways of obtaining the market clearing prices including hierarchical and distributed market clearing.
-The hierarchical market clearing, also known as auction-based clearing, suffers from private information leakage because individual market participants submit their entire supply or demand curves (the relation between energy price and supply or demand) to the coordinator, who can then use them to infer the participants' crucial private information, e.g., business secrets or personal preferences.
-The distributed market clearing is more privacy-aware than the hierarchical one as individual participants only reports those points of their supply or demand curves with respect to the prices broadcasted by the coordinator, rather than the entire curves.
-However, the coordinator could intentionally collect a large number of points so that it can essentially recover the agent's entire curve.
-We refer to the private information leakage problem as the privacy issue.
-This issue has been identified in various power systems.
-One example is the demand response problem, in which each customer has to share its load decision with others in order to find the optimal load \cite{YX-NL-SHL:2016}.
-However, the load information could be private.
-It has been shown that power load profiles at a granularity of 15 minutes may reveal whether a child is left alone at home and at a finer granularity may reveal the daily routines of customers \cite{YG-YC-YG-YF:2016}.
-In addition, both approaches require information exchange between market participants.
-If the communication links are insecure, then the exchanged information could also be tampered by extraneous data injection attacks.
-The market clearing price determined based on the tampered information could extremely deviate from the true clearing price and may lead to financial losses or even market chaos.
-We refer to the information tampering problem as the security issue.
-In power systems, the security issue has been identified in, e.g., power market operations, where attackers could deploy data injection attacks on line flow sensors to make profitable market transactions and cause financial losses to the social welfare \cite{LX-YM-BS:2011}.
-Hence, The privacy and security issues necessitate novel TES designs that can execute transactive control while simultaneously protecting individual privacy and detecting malicious attacks over insecure communication links.
+Various transactive energy system (TES) designs have been proposed to use the market clearing prices for the coordination and control of distributed energy resource (see~\cite{SL-JL-AC-WZ:2019} and the references therein).
+However, the market-based interactions among energy suppliers and customers inevitably raise significant concerns of privacy and security.
+The exchanged information on individual supply and demand curves can infer very crucial private information \cite{YG-YC-YG-YF:2016}, e.g., business secrets or personal preferences.
+In addition, if the communication links are insecure, the exchanged information could also be tampered by extraneous data injection attacks.
+Hence, the privacy and security issues necessitate the novel TES designs that can execute transactive control while simultaneously protecting data privacy and detecting malicious attacks over insecure communication links.